1 - Mapper

 By inheriting QueryBySpecExecutor<T>, you can directly use the query methods in your repository interface, making it easy to perform queries using specifications.

 During the configuration process, QBS automatically configures the Spring Data JPA Base Repository.
-The default implementation is QueryBySpecExecutorImpl.
+The default implementation is DefaultQueryBySpecExecutor.

 However, since Java only supports single inheritance, and to allow your application to retain its original parent Base Repository, QBS provides an extension point called QueryBySpecExecutorAdapter.

-Depending on your application’s needs, you can choose to either extend QueryBySpecExecutorImpl or implement QueryBySpecExecutorAdapter to customize the Base Repository.
+Depending on your application’s needs, you can choose to either extend DefaultQueryBySpecExecutor or implement QueryBySpecExecutorAdapter to customize the Base Repository.
 For example:

 class MyRepositoryImpl<T, ID> extends SimpleJpaRepository<T, ID>